Indirect Taxes (home)

 The power of taxation, which is expressly granted, is plenary, and is limited only by the requirement that it shall be exercised uniformly throughout the United States.
 South Carolina v.
 Baker, 485 U.S. 505, 523 (1988)

-This quote is from Wikipedia: Income tax in the United States
+It is common knowledge, even found in Wikipedia: Income tax in the United States that:

 The Supreme Court in Brushaber v.
 Union Pacific Railroad, 240 U.S. 1 (1916), indicated that the amendment did not expand the federal government's existing power to tax income (meaning profit or gain from any source) but rather removed the possibility of classifying an income tax as a direct tax on the basis of the source of the income.